TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 a function may allocate a block of memory, do some calculation, and then free the block again.
-Now a change in the requirements for the function may add a test to the calculation that detects an error condition and can return prematurely from the function.
+Now a change in the requirements for the function may add a test to the calculation that detects an error condition and can return prematurely kutoka the function.
 It's easy to forget to free the allocated memory block when taking this premature exit, especially when it is added later to the code.
 Such leaks, once introduced, often go undetected for a long time: the error exit is taken only in a small fraction of all calls, and most modern machines have plenty of virtual memory, so the leak only becomes apparent in a long-running process that uses the leaking function frequently.
-Therefore, it's important to prevent leaks from happening by having a coding convention or strategy that minimizes this kind of errors.
+Therefore, it's important to prevent leaks kutoka happening by having a coding convention or strategy that minimizes this kind of errors.

 Since Python makes heavy use of :c:func:`malloc` and :c:func:`free`, it needs a